MicrosoftDocs/msix-docs/msix-src/msix-1709-and-1803-support.md

 However, on versions between 1709 and 1808 inclusive, users cannot verify the signature from the MSIX package's properties, unless the 1809 SDK is installed.
 If the user has the 1809 SDK on a device with Windows 1709 through 1808, the signature can be verified through SDK tools from PowerShell.

 ##  MSIX double-click support:
-One of the benefits of deploying and MSIX on version 1809 and later is that the user can install the package by clicking on it.
-This causes our OS component to show some UI to the user and guide them through the app installation.
+One of the benefits of deploying an MSIX on version 1809 and later is that the user can install the package by clicking on it.
+This causes Microsofts's App Installer application to show UI to the user that guides them through the app installation.
+The App Installer is pre-installed and gets updates from the store, so we can bring you the best installation experience quickly.

-With our latest update to the App Installer - the component that guides the user through installation -  this functionality is available on versions 1709 and 1803 as well.
+With our latest version of the App Installer - 1.0.30232.0 - the ability to install an MSIX just by clicking on it is available on versions 1709 and 1803 as well.